krishaamer/green-filter-research/research/literature/design.md

 -   Very simple.”
 Lion Hirth Lion Hirth (n.d.)

--   *EU Taxonomy for Sustainable Activities* (n.d.) report: The EU has a ***taxonomy of environmentally sustainable economic activities*** published by the Technical Expert Group (TEG) on sustainable finance .

 -   Chapman (2009) argues in his seminal paper (and later in his book) for “Emotionally Durable Design”, the simple idea that we hold to things we value and thus they are sustainable.
 We don’t throw away a necklace gifted to us by mom, indeed this object might be passed down for centuries.

--   Rose (2015) has a similar idea, where “Enchanted Objects” become so interlinked with us, we’re unlikely to throw them away.
+Rose (2015) has a similar idea, where “Enchanted Objects” become so interlinked with us, we’re unlikely to throw them away.

 -   “Evolution of design for sustainability: From product design to design for system innovations and transitions”

+## Eco-Design {#eco-design}

+-   *EU Taxonomy for Sustainable Activities* (n.d.) report: The EU has a ***taxonomy of environmentally sustainable economic activities*** published by the Technical Expert Group (TEG) on sustainable finance .

+-   Virginijus Sinkevičius, EU Commissioner for the Environment, Oceans and Fisheries, is quoted as describing eco-design “respects the boundaries of our planet” European Commission (2022)

+## Young Adults {#young-adults}

+-   Is getting people to go to nature more a good way to increase ecological awareness?

+## Empowering Design {#empowering-design}

+-   adas

 ## Extended Producer Responsibility {#extended-producer-responsibility}